ONSdigital/Statistical-Method-Specifications/MoR_methodological_spec.md

 * If a contributor is rotated out of sample and then rotated back into the sample, the response from the current period should not be used to backwards impute

+* If a contributor’s imputation class in the predictive period is different from its imputation class in the target period (i.e., the imputation class has changed), then perform construction imputation (C)

+* If a contributor’s imputation class in the predictive period is different from its imputation class in the target period (i.e., the imputation class has changed), then a growth ratio should not be calculated for this contributor

 * If auxiliary data is missing and the contributor is a non-responder for all sampled periods, then an error will occur